JuliaLang/julia/doc/src/manual/methods.md

 1. Write a small function `op` that expresses the set of operations performed by the kernel of the algorithm.
 2. Compute the element type `R` of the result matrix as `promote_op(op, argument_types...)`, where `argument_types` is computed from `eltype` applied to each input array.
-3. Build the output matrix as `similar(R, dims)`, where `dims` is the desired dimensions of the output array.
+3. Build the output matrix as `similar(R, dims)`, where `dims` are the desired dimensions of the output array.

-For a more specific example, a generic matrix multiply pseudo-code might look like:
+For a more specific example, a generic square-matrix multiply pseudo-code might look like:

 ```julia
 function matmul(a::AbstractMatrix, b::AbstractMatrix)